alexjungaalto/masterthesis/README.md

 - Put some effort into crafting succinct and informative figure captions (some advice can be found [here](https://www.scu.edu/media/offices/provost/writing-center/resources/Tips-Figure-Captions.pdf)).

-- Each numbered equation must be referred to at least once in the text !

-- Each table or figure must be referred to at least once in the text !
+- Each numbered equation, table or figure must be referred to at least once in the text.
+You might find this [package](https://ctan.org/pkg/refcheck?lang=de) useful.

 - Ask your friends, family or colleagues to give you feedback.
 Our group meetings are also a good place to obtain feedback.